Two Millimetres of Kitchen Grease Build-Up is all it Takes

 Installing Shepherd Filters eliminates the guesswork as to whether the exhaust system is dirty and a fire risk.
-A clean system protected by these disposable kitche grease filter will ensure that your business is compliant and able to benefit financially with reductions to:
+A clean system protected by these disposable kitchen grease filters will ensure that your business is compliant and able to benefit financially with reductions to:

-Jeremy is now part of the revision process for key guidelines relating to kitchen exhaust ventilation in Australia, bringing an end to years of confusion, and reducing the risk of kitchen fires.
+Mr Kronk is part of the revision process for key kitchen exhaust ventilation guidelines in Australia, bringing an end to years of confusion and reducing the risk of kitchen fires.